 10 Things to Do in Nashville in July

-Nashville has plenty to offer year-round, but it's during the summer that it's at its best, with street festivals, water celebrations in the Cumberland Park area and country and bluegrass music shows in various parts of the city.
+Nashville has many alternatives to offer throughout the year, but it is during the summer when it shows its best plans, with street festivals, water celebrations in the Cumberland Park area, and country and bluegrass music shows in various parts of the city.

-Among the best things to see and do in Nashville in July you can also take part in Independence Day celebrations, the Franklin Farmers Tomato Festival, which is one of Nashville's most curious events, and artisan fairs.
+Among the best things to see and do in Nashville in July, you can also take part in Independence Day celebrations, the Franklin Farmers Tomato Festival, which is one of Nashville's most unusual events, and craft fairs.

 1. Enjoy the Nashville Street Music Festival

-Nashville is famous for its concerts and music shows, and in July you can attend the Street Music Festival, which is one of the premier live country and honky tonk music events.
-The festival takes place on stages that are set up on Broadway Street, which is one of the main thoroughfares of Tennessee's capital city.
+Nashville is famous for its concerts and music shows, and in July you can attend the Street Music Festival, one of the main live country and honky-tonk music events.
+The festival takes place on stages set up on Broadway, one of the main thoroughfares of the Tennessee capital.

-This festival is also one of Nashville's most traditional celebrations, which attracts visitors from all over the state and is an opportunity for you to sample the city's craft beers and the most famous bars and restaurants that are usually included in Nashville food tours.
+This festival is also one of Nashville's most traditional celebrations, attracting visitors from across the state and providing an opportunity to sample the city's craft beers and visit the most famous bars and restaurants, which are often included in Nashville's food tours.

-During this festival, the Country Music Hall of Fame is also open, which is one of Nashville's best museums and a tribute to some of the genre's historic artists.
+During this festival, the Country Music Hall of Fame, one of Nashville's best museums and a tribute to some of the genre's historic artists, is also open to the public.

 Details of interest